check-spelling-sandbox/materialize/doc/developer/tracing.md

 ### Span visualization

-OpenTelemetry UI's like the Grafana/Tempo one in the local setup _are extraordinarly powerful tools for debugging_.
+OpenTelemetry UI's like the Grafana/Tempo one in the local setup _are extraordinarily powerful tools for debugging_.
 They allow you to visualize and inspect the exact control flow graph of your service, including the latency of each operation, and contextual recorded fields.
 See
 [Best Practices](#best-practices) for more information.